War in Donbas: 2 June Luhansk airstrike

 On 2 June, eight people were killed and more than 20 wounded by a series of explosions hitting the occupied RSA building in Luhansk city.
 Separatists blamed the incident on a government airstrike, while Ukrainian officials denied this, and claimed that the explosions were caused by a stray surface-to-air missile fired by insurgents.
-The Organization for Security and Co-operation in Europe (OSCE) published a report on the next day, stating that based on "limited observation", they believed that the explosion was caused by an airstrike, supporting separatist claims.
+The Organisation for Security and Co-operation in Europe (OSCE) published a report on the next day, stating that based on "limited observation", they believed that the explosion was caused by an airstrike, supporting separatist claims.

 A CNN investigation found clear evidence that the attack came from the air and the pattern of the craters suggested use of standard equipment on the Su-25, a ground-attack fighter, and the Su-27 – both combat aircraft operated by Ukraine.
+Although the Russian Federation also uses Sukhoi Su-27, it was not mentioned in the CNN news article as even a possibility.
 Radio Liberty also concluded that "Despite Denials, All Evidence For Deadly Explosion Points To Kyiv".
 CNN said that it was the first time that civilians had been killed in an attack by the Ukrainian air force during the 2014 pro-Russian unrest in the Donbas.
 The next day, Luhansk People's Republic declared a three-day mourning in the city.

 Continued fighting

 Government forces destroyed a separatist stronghold in Semenivka, and regained control of Krasnyi Lyman on 3 June.
-Two soldiers were killed in the fighting, and forty-five were wounded.
-A spokesman for the Armed Forces of Ukraine said that 300 insurgents were killed during the operation and that 500 were wounded.
-Insurgents said they lost between 10 and 50 men.
-They said that at least 25 were killed while in hospital at Krasnyi Lyman.
-None of these reports were independently confirmed, and both sides denied the other's accounts of the battle.
+Two soldiers were killed in the fighting, and forty-five were wounded, with conflicting reports about losses on the insurgent side.
+Per government sources, 300 insurgents were killed and 500 wounded, but insurgents said they lost between 10 and 50.
+Insurgents said that at least 25 were killed while in hospital at Krasnyi Lyman.
+Both sides denied the other's accounts of the battle, and the reports were not independently confirmed.

-On the next day, insurgents captured the besieged Luhansk border post, as well as a National Guard base near Luhansk city.
+On the next day, insurgents captured the besieged Luhansk border post (seizing vast quantities of munitions) and a National Guard base near Luhansk city.
 The fighting in these areas left six insurgents dead, and three government soldiers wounded.
 Another border post was captured by the insurgents in Sverdlovsk.
 The National Guard base fell after guardsmen ran out of ammunition.
-Separatists had earlier seized vast quantities of munitions from the captured border post.

 Another border post was attacked on 5 June, in the village of Marynivka.
 Government officials said that between 15 and 16 insurgents were killed and that five soldiers were injured as well.
 A shootout between rival separatist groups in Donetsk city took place on 7 June, near the Donetsk RSA.
 The vice-president of the Donetsk People's Republic, Maxim Petrukhin, was killed in the fighting, and president Denis Pushilin was wounded.